Seetharamkoya/Apache-proxy-VM-/README.md

 When the Configuration are changed and to use those changes into effective by reloading.

 >sudo systemctl reload apache2

-**To ptotect the server from the outside firewalls has to be installed and keep them in a running state with the specified port number.**
+**To protect the server from the outside, firewalls have to be installed and kept in a running state with the specified port number.**

 > sudo apt install firewall* -y